 Robert Florey remained a respected director in Hollywood, although never reaching the heights of commercial or critical success as some of his contemporaries.
 He continued to champion German expressionism in Tinseltown, mostly in B-films, which many critics see as his best work.
 The first of Universal’s three Edgar Allen Poe adaptations, Murders in the Rue Morgue (1932) is often described as an ”American Dr. Caligari”.
 He is remembered today for the 1937 film Daughter of Shanghai, notable for casting two Asian-American actors in lead roles in time when white actors where still widely used to play Asian characters.
 The film starred Anna May Wong, Hollywood’s first Asian-American star, and Philip Ahn.

 John L. Balderston, who revised Peggy Webling’s play, had earlier worked on the revision of the play that Dracula was based on.
 He later took up screenwriting, mainly contributing to Universal’s horror films in the early days, but later he worked on high profile films like The Prisoner of Zenda (1937), Gone With the Wind (1939) and Gaslight (1944).
 He was nominated for an Oscar twice.
-In sci-fi he is remembered for writing for The Bride of Frankenstein (1935), The Man Who Changed His Mind (1936), and for his 1932 play Red Planet, that was turned into the film Red Planet Mars in 1952.
+In sci-fi he is remembered for writing for The Bride of Frankenstein (1935), The Man Who Changed His Mind (1936, review), and for his 1932 play Red Planet, that was turned into the film Red Planet Mars in 1952.